davidheryanto/temp/TestClassPath/README.md

 `C:\Users\Cat\TestClassPath`

-and we have HelloCatBox.java located in the box folder
+and we have `com.cat.HelloCatBox` located in the box folder

 `C:\Users\Cat\TestClassPath\box\com\cat\HelloCatBox.java`

-Then if we want to run `com.cat.HelloCat` from the TestClassPath directory.
-Compile it, box here is not a package name, just a directory where it contains com.cat.HelloCat:
+Then if we want to run `com.cat.HelloCatBox` from the TestClassPath directory.
+Compile it: (box here is not a package name, just a directory where it contains com.cat.HelloCat):

 ```
 > javac box\com\cat\HelloCatBox.java